Coolest Ever Homemade 3D Bakugan Birthday Cake

 With the left over pieces from the fruit cake I cut the four leg shapes and covered 2 in red and 2 in blue fondant.
 I then used a shortened skewer to make the imprints on the feet.
 If you make a mistake it?s easier to correct when the fondant is still pliable.

-I then covered the 2 bases in red and blue fondant and marked in the imprints.
+I then covered the 2 bases of the Bakugan Birthday Cake in red and blue fondant and marked in the imprints.
 I lightly covered all the parts with cling film so that I could test the fit of each Bakugan and adjust before placing on the board.
 Once the fit was OK and I knew how to position them I removed the cling film and using edible glue placed each component onto the prepared card.
 I then painted the imprint details with the relevant food colour.

 I brought 5ft of stainless steel 2mm thick wire to use as supports for both necks.
 I cut these into the lengths required and washed and dried.
 I used the pudding mould to shape the wire into arches for the necks and then placed rice krispie treats around the wires to form the necks and heads leaving enough wire sticking out to push into the bases.
 I stuffed these shapes back into the pudding moulds and left them for ½ an hour so they would keep their shape.
 I then covered in fondant and using various tools added the imprint details.
 Painted in the details again using edible colours and attached the heads and necks to the body.